-\\ PARENT NOTICE \\
+PARENT NOTICE

 If your child commits two or more Level III offenses with documentation of interventions, or any Level III offense that results in injury or campus disruption or one Level IV violation, the result will be immediate administrative action, removal of your child from school and/or recommendation for expulsion.
-Please refer to page 7 of this Student Code of Conduct for specific offenses covered under these levels.
+Please refer to pages 12 through 37 of this Student Code of Conduct for specific offenses.